derrickhardison/express-calculator/README.md

 A simple express application with a post route setup that takes in two numbers via a form, retrieves the value of the inputs from request.body, and stores them in variables before computing the numbers and responding.

+This application has been updated to now include a link to a new page that will calculate the user's BMI.

 ## License

 MIT License